isomerpages/sportsg-corp/_sport-leadership/Game For Life/Stories Winning At Life.md

 To learn more about the Game for Life Toolkit, please click [here](/sports-education/sports-leadership/game-for-life/).

 The RMFTA coaches were invited to conduct a values-based football session as part of the Game-for-Life Workshop for coaches in May 2016.
-Read more about what happened during the workshop [here](https://www.sportsingapore.gov.sg/sports-education/sports-leadership/latest/2016/5/gfl-workshop-for-coaches).